 Mexico is a wonderful country, with a great many endemic mammals and yet seems rarely visited by mammalwatchers.

-I first visited in 1989 and spent 8 weeks backpacking around Mexico.
+I first visited in 1989 and spent 8 weeks backpacking around the country.
 I don’t remember seeing any mammals, though I wasn’t really looking and spent a good deal of my time doubled-up in pain in the toilets of various long distance coaches.

 I returned in 2012 for a week and again in 2015 for a night in Mexico City.
-In 2018 I returned for long weekends with Mexican biologist Juan Cruzado Cortes to Oaxaca and Mexico City and Veracruz and to the Yucatan Peninsula in 2019 and Tabasco in 2020.
+In 2018 I returned for long weekends with Mexican biologist Juan Cruzado Cortes to Oaxaca and Mexico City and Veracruz , to the Yucatan Peninsula in 2019 and Tabasco in 2020.
 And I spent a week with Juan in 2021 visiting Sinaloa, Sonora and Hidalgo.